 - I admit it, I’m shallow!
 Unless I’ve heard good things, a boring or poorly designed cover is a no-no.

-- I also admit, I can be a bit of a booksnob at times – if it’s a genre I don’t normally read, romance (sorry!), for instance, I won’t look at it either, that goes the same for cover quotes from the tabloids.
+- I also admit, I can be a bit of a booksnob at times (although I do try not to) – if it’s a genre I don’t normally read, romance (sorry!), for instance, I won’t look at it either, that goes the same for cover quotes from the tabloids.

 - A friend says he only has to see the words ‘studied creative writing’ now in a new author biog and he loses interest instantly.